Lumi-supercomputer/Getting_Started_with_AI_workshop/05_Running_containers_on_LUMI/reference_solution/reference_solution.md

 which generates the `alpine_3.19.1.sif` container.

+> [!IMPORTANT]
-**Remember that there is no automatic cleaning of `/tmp` on the LUMI login nodes.
-You have to delete the Singularity temp/cache files under `/tmp/$USER` yourself when you are done pull/building containers!**
+> There is no automatic cleaning of `/tmp` on the LUMI login nodes.
+You have to delete the Singularity temp/cache files under `/tmp/$USER` yourself when you are done pull/building containers!

 ## Exercise 3

+> 1. Open an interactive shell in the LUMI TensorFlow+Horovod container
-> Open an interactive Python interpreter in the LUMI TensorFlow+Horovod container and (successfully) `import horovod.tensorflow`
+> 2. Open an interactive Python interpreter in the interactive container shell and (successfully) `import horovod.tensorflow`

 To successfully import Horovod+Tensorflow in the container, we must remember to: